dyvenia/viadot/docs/developer_guide/creating_a_source.md

         ...
 ```

-Credentials can now be provided directly as the `credentials` parameter or by [using the config key](../developer_guide/config_key.md).
+Credentials can now be provided directly via the `credentials` parameter or by [using the config key](#using-viadot-config).

 !!! warning "viadot metadata - hardcoded schemas workaround"